devgateway/ldadm/README.md

 Modify user RDN (relative distinguished name).
 LDAP server must keep the object unique ID.
 Only the attribute comprising the RDN will be changed, but not other attributes (such as canonical name, cn).

-### List user's SSH public keys
+### Listing user's SSH public keys

 	ldadm user key list USER_NAME

 List MD5 hashes and comments (if present) for the user's SSH public keys.
 Unsupported and invalid keys will be printed as a placeholder, but will not result in an error.
 Missing public key attribute will not cause an error either.

-### List user's SSH public keys
+### Deleting SSH public keys from a user

 	ldadm user key delete USER_NAME KEY_NAME…

-Delete public keys from a user by MD5 hash or comment.
+Delete public keys from the user by MD5 hash or comment.
 MD5 prefix and separators are ignored, only 16 hex digits are used.
 If those are not found, the argument is considered the comment part of the key.

-### List user's SSH public keys
+### Adding SSH public keys to a user

 	ldadm user key add [{-f|--file} FILE_NAME] USER_NAME

-Add public keys to user, reading one key per line from the given file, or standard input.
+Add public keys to the user, reading one key per line from the given file, or standard input.
 Only single-line keys (OpenSSH format) are supported, not PEM-encoded PKCS#1 ones.